ANSANJAY/StackMemoryManagement/2_Stack-Overflow and Prevention.md

-### 100. Stack-Overflow and Prevention 🔄💻
+# Stack-Overflow and Prevention 🔄💻

-#### # Concepts 📘
-- **Stack Overflow Definition:** Stack Overflow refers to an error condition that occurs when the program stack grows beyond its maximum allocated size.
-This often happens due to excessive function calls (particularly in recursion) or the declaration of large arrays within functions, which consume significant stack space.
+- **Stack Overflow Definition:** Stack Overflow refers to an
+  - error condition that occurs when the program stack grows beyond its maximum allocated size.
+  -  This often happens due to `excessive function calls` (particularly in recursion) or the declaration of large arrays within functions, which consume significant stack space.

 - **Cause Through Recursive Functions:** Recursive functions have the potential to bloat the stack memory by perpetually adding to the call stack, which can exceed the maximum stack size limit and thus trigger a stack overflow.